-At our next Future of Sports event on Dec.
-17, we will be advancing the conversation.
+At our Future of Sports event on Dec.
+17, 2019, we advanced the conversation.
 What if Congress developed a national solution to the college athlete pay debate?
 Should the federal government get involved, and if so, how?
 What would be the implications for the NCAA and college athletes?
 What interest does Congress have in stepping in to potentially create federal law instead of a state-by-state approach?

 • Mark Emmert, NCAA president (one-on-one conversation)